xyl-507/CRM/CRM-DiMP/README.md

 # CRM-DiMP

-This project hosts the code for implementing the CRM-DiMP algorithm for visual tracking, as presented in our paper:
+This project hosts the code for implementing the CRM-DiMP algorithm of the 2024 IEEE Transactions on Circuits and Systems for Video Technology paper:
 ```
 Consistent Representation Mining for Multi-Drone Single Object Tracking
+(accepted by IEEE Transactions on Circuits and Systems for Video Technology, DOI: 10.1109/TCSVT.2024.3411301)
 ```

 ## Tracker